-The authority attribute can be used to identify the organizational authority that developed the list being used.
+The authority attribute is used to identify the organizational authority that developed the list being used.
 In some cases, the publisher may require that an ad category be identified.
-If required by the publisher and not provided, the publisher may skip the ad and move on to the next option.
+If required by the publisher and not provided, the publisher may skip the ad, notify the ad server using the <Error> URI, if provide (error code 203), and move on to the next option.